Larne Half Marathon 2018 Race Instructions

 Collection of Race Pack

-Race Pack Collection will also be available on the evening before the event, Friday 23rd March, from 7pm to 9pm at Larne Leisure Centre.
+Race packs can also be collected on the evening before the event, Friday 23rd March, from 7pm to 9pm at Larne Leisure Centre, and we encourage as many as possible to do so.

 Race numbers must be worn on the front of vests/T-shirts; Note that you may be disqualified if your number is not clearly visible.